peterjhw07/continuous_calibration/README.md

 ## Usage

+Various examples uses of continuous_calibration are featured under "examples".
 Tutorial videos on usage are a work in progress.

+Use help(function) for documentation for the principle functions below.

 ### Principle functions